 #6 1964 Shelby Cobra Daytona Coupe

 This gem was bought in 2001 for $4.4 million.
 It’s a car that took some time to show its brilliance, after being built in 1963 on a modified Cobra Roadster with a Ford V8 289 ci engine.
 Its history includes racing at Daytona and winning at Sebring to topple the dominant Ferrari 250 and help American Racing win 1965’s brand title.
 There have been a number of famous owners of this classic, including Phil Spector, and it has also been through numerous ownership disputes over the years.
+A worthy entry on our list of the most expensive cars in the world ever sold on auction.

 #5.
 1932 Alfa Romeo Tipo B